hbrachemi/efficiency_backdoor/README.md

 %runscript
     python -c 'print("Image successfully loaded!")'
 ```
-But the provided files can also be run in any other environement with the required packages installed.
+But the provided files can also be run in any other environment with the required packages installed.

 ## Acknowledgements
 We use in our project: